SURFscz/plsc/README.md

 pytest -v
 ```

-After each Test cycle the contents of the LDAP can be inspected, for that run this command;
+After each Test cycle the contents of the LDAP can be inspected, for that run this command:

 ```
 etc/ldap_show.sh